srahmani1981/dbrecord/README.md

 # dbrecord

-very simple app to connect nodejs to a local instance of SQL Server and output records on the index page.Need to use envs to disguise the SQL Server creds.
+veryy simple app to connect nodejs to a local instance of SQL Server and output records on the index page.Need to use envs to disguise the SQL Server creds.Only run on localhost!